Sahil390/todo-list/README.md

 ## Deployment

-This project is configured for easy deployment on Vercel.
-Simply connect your GitHub repository to Vercel for automatic deployments.
+This project is deployed on Vercel.
+You can view the live application at [https://todo-list-sand-three.vercel.app/](https://todo-list-sand-three.vercel.app/)

+To deploy your own version:
+1. Fork this repository
+2. Connect your fork to Vercel
+3. Deploy with one click!

 ## License